-The Internet has become an inexpensive and easy way for individuals and businesses to raise money.
-In 2012, Congress passed the JOBS Act, which directed the Securities and Exchange Commission (SEC) to formulate rules to exempt equity crowdfunding from the securities registration laws.
-These rules went into effect in May, 2016 and removed restrictions on start-up companies that use the internet to find investors.
+The Internet is a popular way for individuals and businesses to raise money.
+In 2012, Congress passed the JOBS Act, which directed the Securities and Exchange Commission (SEC) to formulate rules to exempt investment crowdfunding from the securities registration laws.
+These rules went into effect in May 2016 and eased restrictions on start-up companies that use the internet to find investors.

 Traditionally, investment opportunities are offered by professionals, such as broker-dealer firms and investment advisers, who must recommend investments that are based on their clients’ investment objectives and levels of sophistication.
-Through crowdfunding, individuals can invest in entrepreneurial start-ups directly or through an intermediary, such as a broker-dealer or a “funding portal.”
+Through crowdfunding, individuals can invest in entrepreneurial start-ups using an intermediary, such as a broker-dealer or a “funding portal.”
 By law, “funding portals” are not allowed to provide investment advice.

-Crowdfunding is not limited to wealthy or financially sophisticated investors.
-Anyone can invest in crowdfunding.
-Investments come with risks.
-Investors should learn as much as they can about the investment and the company and not discount disclosures.
+Investment crowdfunding is not limited to wealthy or financially sophisticated investors.
+In fact, anyone can invest in a crowdfunded securities offering.
+But investors must remember that all investments come with risks.
+Investors should learn as much as they can about the investment and the company and carefully read all of the disclosures.

 Federal and State Crowdfunding

-Under the SEC’s rules and Federal crowdfunding, businesses can raise up to $1 million in a 12-month period from individual investors, who can invest up to $2,000 in a 12-month period but no more than $100,000, determined by their income and net worth.
+Under the SEC’s rules and federal crowdfunding, businesses can raise up to $1.07 million in a 12-month period from individual investors, who can invest amounts ranging from $2,000 to $107,000 in a 12-month period depending on their income and net worth.
 Offerings must be conducted online through a broker-dealer or funding portal.

-Under state crowdfunding laws, businesses can raise money from local investors directly or through an intermediary—a broker-dealer or a state-based online platform or “portal”.
+Under state crowdfunding laws, businesses can raise money from local investors directly or through a broker-dealer or funding portal.
 The amount a business can raise, and individual investment limits, are determined by each state’s crowdfunding laws.
-(These amounts range from $100,000 to $4 million in a 12-month period, and $100 to $100,000 per investor, unless accredited.)
+For more information about what each jurisdiction allows, please refer to the link provided above.

 Crowdfunding Considerations for Investors